mrfixitpa/esp32-s3-box-3-ha-touch-dashboard/README.md

 - Removes the default **top and bottom text boxes (bubbles)**
 - Uses **full-screen custom illustrations** for all voice assistant states
 - Clean, distraction-free interface designed for wall or desk placement
+- Dark blue idle background for improved contrast and reduced glare

 ---